Compare ASB KiwiSaver

 You can transfer all of your existing KiwiSaver balance into your new ASB account.
 Once you open an ASB KiwiSaver account, ASB will automatically transfer your balance from your old provider to your new account.
 Your old scheme provider may charge you a transfer fee – contact your previous provider for further information.

-The main purpose of the KiwiSaver scheme is to save for retirement, so you are usually only able to withdraw money once you reach the KiwiSaver retirement age of 65 years.
-However, there are also several circumstances in which you can withdraw money earlier, which are:
+The main purpose of the KiwiSaver scheme is to save for retirement, so you are able to withdraw money once you reach the KiwiSaver retirement age of 65 years.
+There are also several circumstances when you can withdraw money earlier, which are:

 - Buying your first home